About EDGI

 The Eating Disorders Genetics Initiative (EDGI) is the largest genetic investigation of eating disorders ever performed.

-New Zealand aims to recruit more than 3,500 people who have been diagnosed with an eating disorder, including a control group (people without eating disorders), by March 31, 2023.
+New Zealand aims to recruit more than 2000 people who have been diagnosed with an eating disorder, including a control group (people without eating disorders), by March 31, 2026.

 Volunteers must be:

-• New Zealanders aged 16 years and over
+- New Zealanders aged 16 years and over

 How to participate

 Participating in the study involves completing an online survey, which should take approximately 40-60 minutes.
 After completing the survey, you will be asked to donate a saliva sample, so that researchers can extract your DNA.
-To collect this sample, researchers will send you a collection kit together with a pre-paid return envelope.
+To collect this sample, we will send you a collection kit together with a pre-paid return envelope.
 The kit will allow you to collect the sample in your own home, within a matter of minutes.

 Your participation in the Eating Disorders Genetics Initiative is confidential, and all information you provide will be treated in the strictest confidence, in accordance with the NZ Privacy Act 1993.
 Research information will be de-identified before being sent overseas for analysis.

-As a thank you for your time, all eligible participants will be sent a $30 gift card.
+As a thank you for your time, all eligible participants will be sent a $35 gift card.